TV Color Commentator

-Fox, 52 (5/18/60), a wine lover, has participated as a judge in the Long Beach Grand Cru and the Los Angeles County Fair “Wines of the World,” both international wine-tasting competitions.
-In March 2013, Fox, along with winemaker Mike Smith, will release a 2011 vintage, Sonoma Coast (AVA) “Gap’s Crown Vineyard” Pinot Noir under the brand name “Patiné Cellars.”
-Patiné is French for “has skated!”
+Fox, 54 (5/18/60), a wine lover, has participated as a judge in the Long Beach Grand Cru and the Los Angeles County Fair “Wines of the World,” both international wine-tasting competitions.
+Fox, along with winemaker Mike Smith, produces single vineyard designate Pinor Noir from California under the brand name “Patiné Cellars.”
+Patiné is French for “to have skated!”

-In the October 2, 2006, issue of Sports Illustrated, Fox was named the best analyst in hockey, and in February of 2007, Fox was named as the best TV color commentator in Southern California by the Los Angeles Daily News and columnist Tom Hoffarth, an honor Fox has enjoyed 13 of the last 14 years.
-In 2008, the Southern California Sports Broadcasters honored him with the top Pre and Post Game Shows commentator award and in 2009, 2011 and 2012 he was awarded the Television Analyst award.
+In the October 2, 2006, issue of Sports Illustrated, Fox was named the Best Analyst in hockey.
+From 1998-2012 Fox was named the Best TV Color Commentator in Southern California by Los Angeles Daily News Columnist Tom Hoffarth (the one year he did not win the award was when there was no NHL season), and Hoffarth has also named Fox and Miller the “Best Broadcasting Team” in a different award.
+In 2008, the Southern California Sports Broadcasters honored him with the top pre and post-game shows commentator award and in 2009, 2011, 2012 and 2014 he was awarded the television analyst award.

-From 2005-08, Fox also worked for NHL Radio through the Stanley Cup Finals, as well as working as a studio playoff analyst for Yahoo!
+From 2005-08, Fox also worked for NHL Radio through the Stanley Cup Final, as well as working as a studio playoff analyst for Yahoo!
 Sports from 2006-09.

 A native of Coniston, Ontario, Jim is a resident of Redondo Beach with his wife Susie.